msdominguez/static-analysis-docs/docs/commands/parsing-a-file.md

 const { abc } = { abc: 321 };
 ```

-the output given this file is:
+the output given this file shows the AST representation of the syntax:

 ```
 JSRoot {